Substra/substra/references/sdk.md

 ```

 Download traintuple model to destination file.
+This model was saved using the 'save_model' function of the algorithm.
+To load and use the model, please refer to the 'load_model' and 'predict' functions of the
+algorithm.
 ## from_config_file
 ```python
 from_config_file(profile_name: str = 'default', config_path: Union[str, pathlib.Path] = '~/.substra', tokens_path: Union[str, pathlib.Path] = '~/.substra-tokens', token: Union[str, NoneType] = None, retry_timeout: int = 300, debug: bool = False)